egraphenenet/texcerpt/Privacy_policy.md

 Last updated: 8 August 2024

-This privacy policy is applicable to the “eGraphene.net Image to Text” (referred to as "the App") for mobile devices, which was developed by eGraphene.net (referred to as "Us" or “We"), as a Freemium service.
+This privacy policy is applicable to the “Texcerpt: Image to Text” (referred to as "the App") for mobile devices, which was developed by eGraphene.net (referred to as "Us" or “We"), as a Freemium service.

 ## What information does the App obtain?